apache/turbine-archetypes/trunk/turbine-webapp-4.0/src/main/resources/archetype-resources/docs/README.txt

     -Dturbine_database_password=db_password \
     -Dturbine_database_name=helloWorld \
     -Dturbine_database_url=jdbc:mysql://localhost:3306/ \
-    -Dgoals=generate-sources, sql:execute
+    -Dgoals=generate-sources,sql:execute

 Notes

 When invoking archetype:generate, you can already set mvn commands and you can then skip them later.
-Be aware, when you set both mvn commands goals (-Dgoals=generate-sources, sql:execute), you have to create the database before invoking the archetype command.
+Be aware, when you set both mvn commands goals (-Dgoals=generate-sources, sql:execute), you have to create the database (see below) BEFORE finishing the (interactive) archetype commands.

 Note that the database URL (turbine_database_url) will be appended with your database name